bravo1goingdark/blipmq/docs/PROTOCOL.md

-﻿# BlipMQ Binary Protocol
+# BlipMQ Binary Protocol

-This document describes the BlipMQ TCP wire protocol implemented by `blipmq_net`.
+This document describes the BlipMQ TCP wire protocol implemented by `net`.

 All communication happens over a single, long-lived TCP connection per client.
 Frames are length-prefixed and support pipelining.